redss/SimpleValueObjects/readme.md

 #### `WrapperValueObject`

-Sometimes you'll want to use some more common Value Object, like `string` or `int`, and give them additional context.
-For instance, user name in a system can just be a string, but with limited length and consisting only of characters subset.
-Also, it makes sure, that no one passes "just any string" to some method instead of a valid username by accident.
+Sometimes you'll just want to use some more common value, like `string` or `int`, and give it additional context.

+For instance, _user name_ in a system can be just a string, but with limited length and consisting only of alphanumeric characters.

-If that's the case, you can use `WrapperValueObject`, which wraps exactly one value and will use it for equality comparison and hash code computation.
+In that case ypu should use `WrapperValueObject`, which wraps exactly one value and will use it for equality comparison and hash code generation.

 ```cs
 public class UserName : WrapperValueObject<UserName, string>